-In recent years Dr Bernard Trafford has been writing widely, generally and frequently!
-For example, for around seven years until recently he wrote a popular regular opinion column (on Thursdays) in Newcastle's regional daily paper, The Journal.
-In 2015 he worked with former Journal columnists to set up a new blog-site, Voice of the North.
+Bernard Trafford has been writing widely and frequently for three decades, penning first song lyrics, then serious educational articles and books before moving into journalism.
+For several years he contributed a popular weekly opinion column to Newcastle's regional daily paper, The Journal, subsequently working with former Journal columnists to set up the blog-site Voice of the North.

-He is a "Leading Thinker" for the National Education Trust and writes occasional articles and comment for its website.
+He was a "Leading Thinker" for the National Education Trust, writing occasional articles and comment for its website.

-Bernard has long nursed a deep interest in the leadership of schools in the broadest sense, believing that the way in which students and staff alike are treated is indivisible from their intellectual, academic and pastoral development.
-He has always been a passionate advocate of democratic/ open/ consultative ways of running schools and is an authority on school/student councils and children's rights in education.
-He has advised the UK government Citizenship and Participation.
-He has also worked with the Council of Europe and, in 2007, co-authored with Swedish headteacher Elisabeth Bäckman a manual on the Democratic Governance of Schools for circulation among the 49 member states: it has been translated into 14 languages so far.
-Click on Serious writing on school leadership (left) for more details.
+Bernard has advised the UK government Citizenship and Participation.
+He has also worked with the Council of Europe and, in 2007, co-authored with Swedish headteacher Elisabeth Bäckman a manual on the Democratic Governance of Schools for circulation among the 49 member states: drawing closely on his own professional; experience and PhD research, it has been translated into 14 languages so far.
+See Academic writing on school leadership for more details.

 Though he has been writing music for as long as he can remember, 2012 saw the production of Bernard's first stage script.
-For his contemporary/political musical Flotsam, staged at the Royal Grammar School in June/July, he wrote not only the music and lyrics, but also the book.
+For his contemporary/political musical Flotsam, staged at Newcastle's Royal Grammar School in June/July, he wrote not only the music and lyrics, but also the book.
 To read about two of his musicals that have been performed, click here or on the left.
-He is toying with another piece at present.

 Bernard in a variety of guises: also with his daughters, Eleanor and Rachel